Aethese/Switchence/README.md

 Report it!
 You can do so by creating an [issue](https://github.com/Aethese/Switchence/issues/) so I can figure out how to help you and/or fix the problem for the next release!

 # Supported OS
 I currently only support **Windows** for this app.
-It should work on Linux, but I have not tested this.
+It might work on Linux, but I have not tested this.

 # Inspiration
 Most inspiration from this project came from myself, but also [this](https://github.com/Da532/NS-RPC) repo.
 I recommend to check it out :) *it looks better lol*